 - the recognition of military personnel as potentially legitimate refugee claimants under the UN High Commission for Refugees Handbooks (sections 169-174) which is used to assess refugee cases in Canada;

-- the Rights of the Child in situations where war resisters who have children face removal (deportation) from Canada;
+- the Rights of the Child in situations where war resisters who have children face removal (deportation) from Canada; and

 UN Guidelines on International Protection: Claims to Refugee Status related to Military Service (2013)